 If you must drop or withdraw from courses due to receipt of military orders or are placed on a special duty assignment and, as a result, are unable to attend class, you will not be responsible for any tuition or fees incurred for the term in which the military order takes effect.
 Receipt of orders may include deployment, mobilization, activation, training, or a commander letter for special duty assignments.
 You must notify your Student Advisor of receipt of orders and provide a copy of a valid order of duty.
 Any applicable waiver of expenses is only valid for the term(s) in which the military order takes effect.
 When this request is approved, the course(s) for that term will show an “MW” mark.
 If you are also receiving federal financial aid, please see the applicable Refund Policy.

-Certain course requirements can be fulfilled by achieving a passing score on a course or module assessment.
-For a complete list of available assessments and to register to take one, contact your Student Advisor.
+Certain course requirements can be fulfilled by achieving a passing score on an Assessment of Skills and Knowledge (ASK).
+For a complete list of available assessments for credit and to register to take one, contact your Student Advisor.
 You will have one attempt to take an assessment and cannot take one if you have already begun or failed the equivalent course.
-Grades on course assessments are final and do not qualify for the grade appeal process.
+Grades on ASKs are final and do not qualify for the grade appeal process.

-Note: these assessments are not available for all Purdue Global courses, and there is a fee for taking a course assessment.
+Note: these assessments are not available for all Purdue Global courses, and there is a fee for taking an ASK.

 Nondegree-Seeking Course Enrollment